flofields/Florence_Putnam_Lab_Notebook/_posts/2024-11-25-Diploria-labyrinthiformis-denovo-transcriptome.md

 Transcriptomes and protein sets that are not filtered for isoforms will lead to a high proportion of duplicates.
 Therefore you should filter them before a BUSCO analysis".

 Danielle also got a high number (78.9%) of duplicated BUSCOs in her de novo transcriptome of Apulchra, but Kevin got much less duplication (6.9%) in his Past transcriptome assembly.
-I need to ask Danielle if she ended up using her Trinity results (which had a high duplication percentage) for her alignment for Apul.
+Danielle aligned her transcriptome with the Apul Jill and Trinity worked on.
 I also need to ask her if she thinks the high duplication percentage is biologically meaningful

 eukaryote contaminant sequences (ftp.ncbi.nlm.nih. gov/pub/kitts/contam_in_euks.fa.gz), NCBI viral (ref_ viruses_rep_genomes) and prokaryote

 <span style="color: red;">Note all Bioinfamatic work this far has been done in andormeda.
 I will now be using unity which is be reflected through subtle changes in the Sbatch scripts

-A unity strach directory was already made so only need to make the folders to suit directory - /scratch3/workspace/ffields_uri_edu-transcriptomes
+A unity strach directory was already made so only need to make the folders to suit directory - /scratch/workspace/ffields_uri_edu-transcriptomes

-    cd /scratch3/workspace/ffields_uri_edu-transcriptomes
+    cd /scratch/workspace/ffields_uri_edu-transcriptomes
     mkdir dlab
     cd dlab
     mkdir data